Virtual Diagnostic Evaluation for Adults Who Suspect OCD

 Investment

-Initial phone screening to review your history and determine whether a diagnostic evaluation is the right next step
+Initial phone screening to discuss your concerns and confirm this evaluation is the right fit

-Brief screening survey, when appropriate, prior to your appointment
+Brief screening survey, when appropriate, completed before your appointment

-60-minute clinical interview covering the nature of your symptoms, when they started, how they've progressed, and how they're affecting your daily life
+90-minute clinical interview covering your history, current symptoms, and how they're showing up in your life

 60-minute feedback session reviewing findings and recommendations

-Written clinical report documenting the evaluation, conclusions, and next steps
+Written clinical report documenting the evaluation, diagnosis, and specific next steps

 Because OCD frequently co-occurs with depression, anxiety, PTSD, and other conditions, the evaluation examines the full picture — not just whether OCD criteria are met, but what else may be contributing and how treatment should be sequenced.

-Why It Matters That Dr. Crenshaw Specializes in OCD
+Why It Matters That Dr. Crenshaw Is Experienced with OCD

-Not every clinician who sees anxiety disorders has deep training in OCD.
-Dr. Crenshaw has specialty training in Exposure and Response Prevention (ERP), the gold-standard behavioral treatment for OCD.
+Not every clinician who sees anxiety disorders has experience with OCD.
+Dr. Crenshaw is trained in Exposure and Response Prevention (ERP), the gold-standard behavioral treatment for OCD.
 He also has training in related evidence-based approaches including Acceptance and Commitment Therapy (ACT) and Cognitive Behavioral Therapy (CBT).

 This matters for assessment because a clinician who understands how OCD works — and how it's treated — will ask different questions, recognize subtler presentations, and give you a report that actually informs treatment rather than just naming a diagnosis.